cnidaire/internship_lbbe-Rewiring/README.md

 ## Notes

-Diverse notes used, mainly for me, myself and I (I love me, I think I'm hot af - Rémi Legrand himself)
+Diverse notes used, mainly for myself.
 ## Master thesis

 contain the teX files and the illustrations used for the master thesis report